BradyMarkov/MISA-Security-2013/README.md

 ##TODO##

-Do not use "–" or "_" in file names, do not start a filename with "." it will not compile on Phonegap build
+Do not use "–" or "_" in file names, do not start a filename with "."
+- it will not compile on Phonegap build

-To keep testing time down and deployment testing down please use a little phonegap or phone specific programming Please keep to straight and standard HTML5, CSS, jquery as possible
+To keep testing time down and deployment testing down please use a little phonegap or phone specific programming -Please keep to straight and standard HTML5, CSS, jquery as possible

---**--Priority 1
-New Page: Transportation pagetransportation.html
+### Priority 1 - New Page: Transportation ###
+- pagetransportation.html
-	Bus Schedule - update from email of files
+- Bus Schedule - update from email of files
-	Taxi - update from email from Joann and Fred
+- Taxi - update from email from Joann and Fred

---**--Priority 4 - but nice to have if we can fit in the time New Pages: Bio’s
+### Priority 4 - but nice to have if we can fit in the time ###
+New Pages: Bio’s
-	Need pages with Bio’s
+- Need pages with Bio’s
-	Page that lists all Bios and links to them?
+- Page that lists all Bios and links to them?
-	-Mayor, CAO, Helen, and all Speakers
+- Mayor, CAO, Helen, and all Speakers
-	Possibly speakers bio’s could double as the event description in the program guide (below)
+- Possibly speakers bio’s could double as the event description in the program guide (below)

---**--Priority 2
+### Priority 2 ###
 Update Pages: Program Guide
-	-needs better formatting to see more clearly days and events it's hard to see -needs formated location info and event description on each event, possibly on new lines? provide easy way to see location
+- needs better formatting to see more clearly days and events it's hard to see
+- needs formated location info and event description on each event, possibly on new lines?
+- - provide easy way to see location
-	-needs links to Bios pages possibly links to the event/bio of the event -add separators rows, or colour rows maybe days, breaks dinner etc -maybe colour cordinate the track rows green blue orange?
+- needs links to Bios pages possibly links to the event/bio of the event
+- add separators rows, or colour rows maybe days, breaks dinner etc
+- maybe colour cordinate the track rows green blue orange?
-	-Table does not fit 100% width of the screen
+- Table does not fit 100% width of the screen
-	Spelling of management is wrong at 9:30 on wend Missing all 3:30- 4:30 events on Wendnesday need to confirm event from updated content
+- Spelling of management is wrong at 9:30 on wend

---**--Priority 2
+- Missing all 3:30- 4:30 events on Wendnesday
+- need to confirm event from updated content

-Update Pages: Floor Plan
+### Priority 2 - Update Pages: Floor Plan ###
-	New image with changes and more detail..on it in email
+- New image with changes and more detail..on it in email

---**--Priority 3
-Update Pages: about
+### Priority 3 - Update Pages: about ###
 	Need MISA Logo
 	Web Link to http://www.misa-asim.ca/
 	Need Chatham-Kent Logo